HomeBlogsHow To Use Image Compressor

 2

-Use the quality slider to find the perfect balance between file size and visual fidelity.
-For most web uses, a quality setting of 75-80% provides massive size savings with no perceptible difference to the human eye.
+Use the quality slider (10–100%) to find the perfect balance between file size and visual fidelity.
+For most web uses, a setting of 75–85% provides massive savings with no visible difference.
+The live before/after size badge updates instantly.

 3